Geography Field Studies – Key Stage 3

 - The impact of mountain biking/walkers on the Tennyson Trail along the chalk downs, in the heart of the AONB

-- The proposal to site a Biofuel Power Station in the Medina Valley, a few minutes walk from the Medina Valley Centre
+- The siting of a Biogas Plant & a Wind Turbine factory in the Medina Valley, a few minutes walk from the Medina Valley Centre

 - Coastal processes along the fast receding south-west soft cliff coast revealing the dinosaur-bearing rocks and undercutting the dramatic chalk cliffs